 - Imaging scans and other forms of diagnostic testing

-Lost Wages and Loss of Future Earning Potential
+Loss of Income and Future Earning Potential After Your Accident

-You may be unable to work, whether in the short- or long-term.
+You may be unable to work in the short or long term.
 Our team can determine the value of your lost employee benefits, income, and bonuses by reviewing your employment records.
 We can also consult economists to learn more about how much you lost in job-related benefits.

 Georgia does not place a dollar amount on how much you can request for pain and suffering.
-This expense is meant to account for the physical and emotional pain you suffered.
+This expense is meant to account for the physical pain you suffered.

 The monetary value of your pain and suffering will depend on: